keepsuit/laravel-temporal/README.md

 Out of the box temporal sdk supports native php types and [protobuf](https://developers.google.com/protocol-buffers) messages.
 This package adds some laravel specific options for serialization/deserialization of objects:

-- `TemporalSerializable` interface can be implemented to add support for custom serialization/deserialization
+- `TemporalSerializable` interface can be implemented to add support for custom serialization/deserialization.
+- Eloquent models can be correctly serialized/deserialized (with relations) adding `TemporalSerializable` interface and `TemporalEloquentSerialize` trait.
-- [spatie/laravel-data](https://github.com/spatie/laravel-data) data objects are supported out of the box
+- [spatie/laravel-data](https://github.com/spatie/laravel-data) data objects are supported out of the box.

 > To improve laravel-data support, this package provides `TemporalSerializableCast` and `TemporalSerializableTransformer`
 > to add support for serialization/deserialization of `TemporalSerializable` objects used as `Data` properties.